walmartlabs/concord-website/docs/plugins/ansible.md

 ## Usage

-To use the task in a Concord flow, it must be added as a [dependency](../getting-started/concord-dsl.html#dependencies)`:
+To be able to use the task in a Concord flow, it must be added as a [dependency](../getting-started/concord-dsl.html#dependencies)`:

 ```yaml